Armaell/find-lost-lto-seed/README.md

 Then you will be prompted to choose different kinds of scripts searching for different kind of typo

 ## Available scripts

+### Bip39
+If you used a bip39 seed, this will check if your seed phrase is correctly formatted.
+If an incorrect word is spotted, it will try replacements until the correct one is found.

+If more than one incorrect word is found, it will be probably faster to compare those words with the [bip39 word list](bip39.txt) by hand

 ### Typo
 This will try to find X typos in the seed by replacing X amount of characters with all combinations possible.